xyangyan/Aplra/README.md

-# Aplra
+# Eplra
-Codes for "Input Activations-Based Large Language Models Pruning with Low-Rank Approximation".
+Codes for "Efficient One-Shot Pruning of Large Language Models with Low-Rank Approximation".

 ## TO DO
 The complete codes are about to be released!